-Generally, no. Stories of bears attacking campers are overblown by movies and television shows for dramatic effect.
-Grizzly bear attacks occur in Alaska and Canada, and in areas where RVers typically don’t go.
-These attacks occur primarily with tent campers, and hikers who go into remote areas of Alaska and Canada.
+No, you will not have to worry about bears when boondocking.
+Stories of bears attacking campers are overblown by movies and television shows for dramatic effect.
+Grizzly bear attacks occur in Alaska and Canada, and very rare in the Lower 48 states.
+These attacks occur primarily with tent campers and hikers who go into areas where grizzly bear concentration is high.

-In all of our years of boondocking with our RV, we have not seen a bear, period.
-No bears entering our camp, and no signs of bear anywhere.
-That’s not to say you will never see a bear either, but the idea that bears are a big problem for campers is largely a myth…
+In all of our years of boondocking with our RV, we have not had any bears enter our campsite.
+We have, however, seen black bear a few times in the distance, and we’ve seen bear scat laying around.
+But we’ve never been bothered by a bear.
+That’s not to say you will never have a problem either.
+However, the idea that bears are a big problem for campers is an overblown myth…

 Do I Have to Worry About Bears When Boondocking?